cchurch/api-docs/source/includes/_api_asset.md

 ## Get Image
 <!--===================================================================-->

-<aside class="notice">Get a JPEG image based on the specified timestamp.
-This will return binary image data in JPEG format</aside>
+Get a JPEG image based on the specified timestamp.
+This will return binary image data in JPEG format

-Cache control headers to allow asset caching if not `'now'`-relative:
+### Cache control headers to allow asset caching if not `'now'`-relative:

 Header            | Data Type      | Description
 ------            | ---------      | -----------